n7tae/QnetGateway/README.md

 sudo apt-get install make g++ unzip git libconfig++-dev
 ```

 and maybe a few more of your favorite packages.
 Here is one of my favorites: `sudo apt-get install avahi-daemon`.
 Then you can `ssh user@hostname.local` instead of `ssh user@ip_address`.
+If you are starting with a "bare bones" distribution, you may need usb support: `sudo apt-get install usbutils`.

 After you install all the required packages, the g2_ircddb gateway installation can begin.
 Go to your login home directory and (without root privileges) type:
 ```